codepath/android_guides/Google-Maps-API-v2-Usage.md

 }
 ```

-For additional information check out the [google one] (https://developers.google.com/maps/documentation/android-api/utility/marker-clustering).
+For additional information check out the [google] (https://developers.google.com/maps/documentation/android-api/utility/marker-clustering) tutorial.
 This [google app](https://github.com/googlemaps/android-maps-utils) contains code samples for a customized map with cluster icons.
 This [post](http://stackoverflow.com/a/30972491/1715285) on stack overflow goes into deep detail on styling a cluster icon.

 ### Utility Library